domeengine/dome/docs/modules/input.md

 #### `static isButtonPressed(key: String): Boolean`
 #### `static isKeyDown(key: String): Boolean`
 Returns true if the named key is pressed.
 The key uses the SDL key name, which can be referenced [here](https://wiki.libsdl.org/SDL_Keycode).

+#### `textRegion(x: Number, y: Number, width: Number, height: Number): void`
+Use this when `handleText` is `true` to hint to the OS at where the user is expecting entered text to be displayed.
+The OS can display the IME in a suitable location based on this hint.

 ## Mouse